 The first step of the game is to assess your students with a nonsense word test to uncover the reader’s sound-based decoding ability.

 Research shows that a nonsense word reading test is the NUMBER ONE diagnostic test to identify the source of most reading problems.
-It’s an important test because it accurately picks up the student’s weakness.
+It’s an important test because it accurately picks up on the most common student weakness.

-With just 12 hours of teaching time using The Game of Intervention, students reach above grade level outcomes in not only sound-based decoding but Word Attack, Word Identification, Fluency, and Comprehension.
+With just 12 hours of teaching time using The Game of Intervention plan, students often reach above grade level outcomes in not only sound-based decoding but Word Attack, Word Identification, Fluency, and Comprehension.

 You can find out more about assessing kids with nonsense word tests by reading this blog post, “Reading Tests That Inform Instruction” and downloading the FREE Nonsense Word Reading Tests included at the bottom of the post.